Sharding tables in ClickHouse®

 database. -

-Create a table on the Distributed
+Create a Distributed

-engine:CREATE TABLE tutorial.hits_v1_distributed ON CLUSTER '{cluster}' AS tutorial.hits_v1 ENGINE = Distributed('{cluster}', tutorial, hits_v1, rand())
+table:CREATE TABLE tutorial.hits_v1_distributed ON CLUSTER '{cluster}' AS tutorial.hits_v1 ENGINE = Distributed('{cluster}', tutorial, hits_v1, rand())

-In this case, instead of explicitly specifying the table structure, you can use the
+Here, instead of explicitly specifying the table structure, you can use the

 AS tutorial.hits_v1